ScriptureWay

 The Annunciation - Henry Ossawa Tanner - Philadelphia Museum of Art

-The Angel Gabriel Appears to Mary.
 The gospel writer and physician Luke (Colossians 4:14) describes the angel Gabriel's appearance to Mary and the angel's message in Luke 1:26-38.
 The Scripture tells us that Mary was a virgin and was betrothed to a man named Joseph (Luke 1:27).
 The Greek word for virgin is parthenos, which means a woman who has never had sexual relations; a female beyond puberty but not yet married (Ref.
 6).

 Gabriel greets Mary with the words, "Rejoice, highly favored one, the Lord is with you; blessed are you among women!"
 (Luke 1:28) The Greek word for favored is charitoó, which means highly-favored because receptive to God's grace (Ref.
 7).